| Application domain: | Mutagenesis, regression-unfriendly |

 The table above summarizes the predictive accuracy of STILL on the test set, averaged on 25 independent selections of a 4-example test set distributed as the whole dataset.
 The third, fourth and fifth columns respectively give the percentage of correctly classified, unclassified and misclassified test examples.
 Column 6 gives the standard deviation of the predictive accuracy, Column 7 gives the total computational time (induction and classification of the test examples), in seconds on a HP-710 workstation.

-The results obtained for reasonable values of and
+The results obtained for reasonable values of

 are satisfactory; the computational cost is negligible.
 One only